steven112163/dhcp-routing/README.md

 	h1 will get dynamic IP from dhcp.</br>
 	h2 has static IP.</br>
 	We can open wireshark on h2 to see whether h2 receives dhcp packets.</br>

+	Because it starts dhcp server by calling "dhcpd"(isc-dhcp-server daemon) to bypass namespace, we need to delete "dhcpd.pid" and "dhclient.pid" in /var/run or we can't start it again after closing it.</br>
+	Before starting it, we need to change the access right of "dhcpd.leases" in /var/lib/dhcp to 777.</br>

 2. dhcp-routing.json</br>
 	It tells the processor where dhcp is.</br>